 Will my health insurance cover the treatment?

-In some countries and even in individual cases, health insurance companies may partially or fully cover the cost of the medicine.
+In some cases, health insurance companies may partially or fully cover the cost of the medicine.
 We recommend checking this directly with your health insurance company.

 What information should I provide to my health insurance company?